Christian humanitarian aid

 Christian humanitarian aid is work performed by Christian non-governmental organizations (NGOs) to alleviate the suffering of people around the world.
-Charity is a concept of great importance in Christianity.
-Humanitarian aid occurs in areas where some churches donate financial resources and get involved in order to show compassion.
+Humanitarian aid occurs in areas where some churches donate financial resources.

 Origins

 The modern concept of Christian humanitarian aid is based on teachings from the Bible.
 Charity and providing assistance to the poor are concepts established in the Old Testament.
 According to Exodus, part of one's tithe was devoted to the needy (orphans, widows, foreigners).
 In the New Testament, Jesus taught much about the subject of charity.
 In the Sermon on the Mount, he called for people to help not only friends but also enemies, as well as those rejected by society, such as people with disabilities.
 In the Parable of the Good Samaritan, he described the medical care paid by a Samaritan to a Jew (both peoples were enemies), as a model of love for his neighbor.
 Paul of Tarsus has also raised funds for the underprivileged.

 Dating back as early as the Middle Ages, Catholic monasteries and monastic orders have a long tradition of providing charity, asylum, and assistance to the poor.
 Protestant churches established the Department of Deacons responsible for helping the poor.
 Missionary societies of the 18th and 19th centuries often offered humanitarian assistance in addition to their main activity of evangelism.

 In the 19th century, the first Christian non-governmental organizations (NGOs) began emerging.
 YMCA, a Protestant NGO, was created in 1844 in London.
 Caritas, a Catholic NGO, was founded in Cologne in 1897.
 The entrepreneurial culture of Evangelical churches also led to their creation of multiple NGOs.

 Like the humanitarian movement, Christian NGOs attracted more attention in the 1970s.
 Some Christian NGOs, such as those run by evangelical doctors providing medical assistance in impoverished countries, are recognized for their contributions to development.